Tetrix Robotics Kit: TETRIX PRIME Robotics Parts

-TETRIX® PRIME Robotics parts can be categorized into 8 categories.
+TETRIX PRIME Robotics parts can be categorized into 8 categories.
 Firstly, there are the beams.
-The TETRIX® PRIME Robotics building system utilizes hollow square beams as the main building blocks of its building system.
+The TETRIX PRIME Robotics building system utilizes hollow square beams as the main building blocks of its building system.
 These beams have connection holes on all sides.
 There are two types of holes, one is for fastening parts together and the other is for axles.
 The two types of holes are evenly spread over all sides of the beams alternatively.
-The TETRIX® PRIME Robotics building system offers 7 lengths of these beams measured by the number of fastening holes on each side.
+The TETRIX PRIME Robotics building system offers 7 lengths of these beams measured by the number of fastening holes on each side.
 The 7 lengths of beams are the 4-Hole Square Beam, the 5-Hole Square Beam, the 6-Hole Square Beam, the 7-Hole Square Beam, the 8-Hole Square Beam, the 13-Hole Square Beam, and the 15-Hole Square Beam.
 The next category of parts are the internal connectors.
 The internal connectors are connector parts that can be inserted into the square beams to attach them.
-The TETRIX® PRIME Robotics building system offers 6 types of internal connectors.
+The TETRIX PRIME Robotics building system offers 6 types of internal connectors.
 These are the 3-Way Beam Connector, the Tee Beam Connector, the 90-Degree Beam Connector, Beam End Connector, Beam Extension Connector, and the Beam Straight Connector.
 Moving on, the third category are the external connectors.
 The external connectors are connection parts that attaches the beams together externally.
-The TETRIX® PRIME Robotics building system offers 5 types of external connectors.
-These are the 90-Degree Beam Bracket, the 60-Degree Beam Bracket, the Tee Beam Bracket, the Straight Block Beam Connecter, and the 90-Degree Cross Block Connector.
+The TETRIX PRIME Robotics building system offers 5 types of external connectors.
+These are the 90-Degree Beam Bracket, the 60-Degree Beam Bracket, the Tee Beam Bracket, the Straight Block Beam Connector, and the 90-Degree Cross Block Connector.
 Next, the forth category of parts are the connecting hardware.
-The TETRIX® PRIME Robotics building system offers various types of connecting hardware.
+The TETRIX PRIME Robotics building system offers various types of connecting hardware.
 There are the Quick Rivet Connector and the Quick Rivet Peg, Wing Nuts and Thumbscrews and Cap Screws.
 Following, the fifth category of parts are wheels, gears, and servos.
-Firstly, the TETRIX® PRIME Robotics building system offers one type of wheels, the TETRIX PRIME Wheel with Tire.
+Firstly, the TETRIX PRIME Robotics building system offers one type of wheels, the TETRIX PRIME Wheel with Tire.
 For gears, there are gears of two tooth count, there is the 40-Tooth Plastic gear and the 80-Tooth Plastic Gear.
-As for servomotors, The TETRIX® PRIME Robotics building system provides the Standard-Scale Servo Motor and the Continuous Rotation Servo Motor, both of which can be mounting using the same type of provided Servo Mounting Bracket.
+As for servomotors, The TETRIX PRIME Robotics building system provides the Standard-Scale Servo Motor and the Continuous Rotation Servo Motor, both of which can be mounting using the same type of provided Servo Mounting Bracket.
 Moving on, the next category of parts are Axles, Hubs, and Spacers.
 These parts are the Shaft Servo Hub, the 80 mm Steel Axle, the 40 mm Steel Axle, the 8 mm x 6 mm Bronze Bushing, the Beam Attachment Hub, and the D-Shaft Set Collar.
 Next, the seventh category of parts are gripper assembly and controllers.
 These are the TETRIX PRIME Gripper Kit and the TETRIX Wireless Joystick Gamepad System with Receiver.
 Finally, the eighth category of parts are batteries, tools, and others.
-Firstly for batteries, the TETRIX® PRIME Robotics building system provides the 6 V NiMH Batter Pack which can be mounted using the Batter Mount Bracket.
+Firstly for batteries, the TETRIX PRIME Robotics building system provides the 6 V NiMH Batter Pack which can be mounted using the Batter Mount Bracket.
 There are also the Battery Pack On/Off Switch and the 5-Cell NiMH Battery Pack Charger.
 Moving on, for tools, there are the 4-in1 Screwdriver, Miniature Ball-Point Hex Driver and the 2-in1 Screwdriver.
-Lastly, some TETRIX® PRIME Robotic Kits also provide other things like Plastic 2 oz Cups, Practice Golf Balls, and/or Tetrix PRIME Builder’s Guide.
+Lastly, some TETRIX PRIME Robotic Kits also provide other things like Plastic 2 oz Cups, Practice Golf Balls, and/or Tetrix PRIME Builder's Guide.